MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 All bot content is immediately deleted.

+### Delete bot chat logs

+All bot chat logs are deleteed when bot is deleted.
+See [steps to delete bot](#delete-virtual-agent-bot-content) for more information.

-### Delete Virtual Agent telemetry
+### Delete virtual agent telemetry

-Virtual Agent telemetry data is automatically deleted within 29 days.
+All virtual agent telemetry data is automatically deleted within 29 days.
+No action from user is needed.

-### Extracted knowledge
+### Delete extracted knowledge

-Extracted knowledge is deleted when the bot is deleted.
+All extracted knowledge is deleted when bot is delete.
+See [steps to delete bot](#delete-virtual-agent-bot-content) for more information.

-### Metrics
+### Delete bot metrics

 To delete metrics data, you must delete your bot.
-See [Delete Virtual Agent Designer bot content](#delete-virtual-agent-bot-content) for more information.
+See [steps to delete your bot](#delete-virtual-agent-bot-content) for more information.

-### System telemetry
+### Delete system telemetry

-System telemetry is automatically deleted within 29 days.
+All bot system telemetry is automatically deleted within 29 days.
+No action from user is needed.